-Of the approximately 360 known Pot Lid designs a number feature scenes related to the life and works of William Shakespeare.
+Of the approximately 360 known Shakespearean Pot Lids designs a number feature scenes related to the life and works of William Shakespeare.
 These Shakespearean Pot Lids include locations relevant to Shakespeare’s life: The room in which Shakespeare was born; Anne Hathaway’s house; and Shakespeare’s house on Henley Street in Stratford upon Avon.
 A couple also relate to Shakespeare plays including Hamlet and As You Like It.
 The majority are thought to have been produced by F. & R. Pratt at Fenton, Stoke on Trent.

 From the 1830s manufacturers would package their wares such as toothpaste to meat paste in small ceramic pots with lids decorated with appealing images in the hopes that this would help them sell more of their product.
 They must have thought that Shakespeare was a popular theme as a few of the Shakespearean pot lids are some of the most common designs found.